4lessandrodev/object_keys_to_camelcase/README.md

 # Snake Case to Camel Case

-A module to convert object keys to camelcase or snakecase.
+A lib to convert object keys to camel-case or snake-case.

 ```sh
 npm i keys-converter

 # or

 yarn add keys-converter

 ```

 Use on browser